-To understand dynamo evolution and the environments in which dynamos operate, we must also study astrophysical dynamos that differ from the Sun.
+To understand dynamos and the environments in which they operate, we must also study astrophysical dynamos that differ from the Sun.
 For example, close binaries should be studied because tidal interaction appears to strengthen dynamos.
-Fully convective dwarf stars, stars with shallow convective envelopes, and evolved giant stars also set valuable constraints.
+Fully convective dwarf stars, stars with shallow convective envelopes, and evolved stars also set valuable constraints.

-2 Star formation, pre-main sequence stars, planetary systems and planetary atmospheres

-Magnetic dynamos are important also in pre-main sequence stars.
-In the initial phases of the contraction of the cloud out of which the Sun and the planets formed, magnetic fields were instrumental in transporting most of the angular momentum out of the core regions of the cloud.
+2 Star formation, pre-main sequence stars, planetary systems and planetary atmospheres In the initial phases of the contraction of the cloud out of which the Sun and the planets formed, magnetic fields were instrumental in transporting most of the angular momentum out of the core regions of the cloud.
 Without the expulsion of the bulk of that initial angular momentum, no star could have formed because centrifugal forces would have exceeded the pull of the gravitational field.
 Once a proto-star and a surrounding extended gaseous disk form, the star's strong magnetic field couples to the inner domains of the gaseous disk that surrounds a star for millions of years before the planets form.
 The star continues to accumulate mass from the disk for some time, but the disk cannot extend to the stellar surface: the magnetic field of the rapidly rotating star sweeps through the inner disk region, allowing matter to accrete only along the field.
 Accretion thus occurs in evolving columns connecting the disk to patches on the stellar surface.
-Where the material cannot reach the surface, the gas pressure aided by the magnetic field channels the material into jets of gas, shooting away from the poles of the star, perpendicular to the disk.
+Where the material cannot reach the surface, the gas pressure aided by the magnetic field channels the material into jets of gas, shooting away from the poles of the star.
 More material is lost in a magnetically powered stellar wind.
-This balance in which matter moves toward and away from the star at different locations, affects the disk's stability, mass content and evolution.
-That, in turn, likely affects how many planets form, where they form, and what their masses and atmospheres are.
-The details of this hypothetical scenario, and the precise role of the magnetic field in it, remain shrouded, because present-day telescopes cannot image the inner part of such disks around very young stars, and appropriate dynamo models are yet to be developed.
-The stellar magnetic field appears to be key to the rotational evolution of the system, however, as those stars with discs typically rotate more slowly than those without; moreover, the discs may modify coronal activity by truncating the stellar corona while accretion from the disk may be responsible for the very hot, energetic flares seen on these young stars[6].
+This balance in which matter moves toward and away from the star at different locations, affects the disk's properties.
+That, in turn, likely affects how and where planets form, and what their masses and atmospheres are.
+The details of this scenario, and the precise role of the magnetic field in it, remain shrouded, because present-day telescopes cannot image the inner part of such disks around very young stars, and appropriate dynamo models are yet to be developed.
+The stellar magnetic field appears to be key to the rotational evolution of the system, however, as those stars with discs typically rotate more slowly than those without; moreover, the discs may modify coronal activity by truncating the stellar corona while disk accretion may be responsible for the large flares seen on these young stars[6].